erincatto/box2c/docs/simulation.md

 int bodyContactCapacity = b2Body_GetContactCapacity(myBodyId);
 ```

-Now you can access the contact data.
-You could allocate array space to
-get all the contact data in all cases, or you could use a fixed size
+You could allocate array space to get all the contact data in all cases, or you could use a fixed size
 array and get a limited number of results.

 ```c